ietf-rats-wg/eat/draft-ietf-rats-eat.md

 may require an EAT to assess entity security state of the entity prior to provisioning.

 4 -- Certificate Issuance:
-: Certification Authorities (CA's) may require attestations prior to the issuance of certificates related to keypairs hosted at the entity.
-An EAT may be used as part of the certificate signing request (CSR).
+: Certification Authorities (CA's) may require Evidence and Attestation Results to make decisions about the issuance of certificates.
+An
+EAT may be used as part of the certificate signing request (CSR).

 5 -- Proof-of-Possession: